charliecalvert/CloudNotes/Assignments/MarkdownBasics.md

 1. First we create two markdown files.
 Attach these files to your assignment when you submit it.
 1. Create two html files from the markdown files.
 Save them to disk.
-1. Create two blank pages in your Google Site.
 1. Preview the markdown in Atom and block copy the output.
-1. Open the Google Site pages and paste in a copy of your rendred Markdown into a Text Boxes.
-1. Publish your work in Google Sites.</li>
 1. In Atom, also save the markdown as HTML.
 Place the HTML and your markdown in your Repository.</li>
 1. Turn in the assignment.</li>